 KUMM is an alternative format station.
 Alternative in this case refers less to the specific genre than to an alternative to the music and limited variety of programming provided by commercial radio.

 All of the music played on KUMM is hand-picked by student and community DJs.
 In the interest of diversity of programming, we give DJs considerable freedom in the music that they choose to air on their shows.
 However, we do have two important rules that apply to all shows.
+Our two rules are no top 40 in the past 10 years and 2 new songs every hour.
 These rules are meant to ensure that the programming offered by KUMM consistently provides the quality, current, alternative music we have always offered.

 Roles We Play